 Often the floatables are sucked underneath the scum board to the overflow.
 This happens when water levels rise after heavy rain, causing strong turbulence, or at dropping water levels because of the large amount of collected floatables in the overflow chamber.
-The shoreline of the receiving water is often polluted with clearly visible dirt and debris.
+The banks of the receiving watercourseare often polluted with clearly visible dirt and sanitarydebris.

-Bar and brush screens are very effective solutions for retaining floatables and suspended solids within the sewer and allowing the debris to be transported to the waste-water treatment plant.
+Bar and brush screens are very effective solutions for retaining floatables and suspended solids within the sewer and allowing the debris to be transported to the wastewater treatment plant.
 However, stressed budgetary situations often delay such investments.
-Screening machinery is highly effective but also expensive because the size must match the maximum possible load.
+Screening machinery is highly effective but also expensive because the size must match the maximum possible hydraulic spill load.

 The HydroSpin® Floatables Removal sets the benchmark with a new working principle.
-For the duration of the rain event – and even with partial backwater – all floatables are continuously drawn on to the WWTP by means of an artificial vortex.
+For the duration of the rain event – and even with partial backwater – all floatables are continuously drawn into the continuation sewer and thence to treatmentby means of an artificial vortex.

-Installing the vortex plate generates a water level difference between the inflow and the vortex area so that the floatables are continuously guided along the combined guide board to the vortex chamber, sucked into the vortex downwards into the continuing canal and on to the WWTP.
-The guide/scum board combination has a double function: it is a scum board and, simultaneously here, a flow-optimised guidding plate for the floatables.
+Installing the vortex plate generates a water level difference between the inflow and the vortex area so that the floatables are continuously guided along the guide scumboard to the vortex area and are drawn downwards into the continuation outlet pipe and on to treatment.
+The guide/scumboard combination has a double function: it is a scumboard preventing debris passing over the spill weirand also a flow-optimised guiding plate for the floatables.